thomasabishop/eolas/Hardware/Logic_Gates/Logic_circuits.md

 ---
 tags:
-  - Theory_of_Computation
   - Logic
   - Electronics
   - binary
 ---

- >
+# Logic circuits

- > Now that we are familiar with the individual logic gates and their truth conditions we are in a position to create **logic circuits**.
+ > Now that we are familiar with the individual [logic gates](Logic_gates.md) and their truth conditions we are in a position to create **logic circuits**.
 These are combinations of logic gates controlled by inputs that can provide a range of useful outputs.
+The output of a logic gate is a function of the truth-values of the individual gates and their connections to each other.

 ## Basic example

 In the below circuit we have the following gates connected to two inputs with one output, moving through the following stages:

-1. `AND`, `NOT` , `NOT`
+1. `AND`, `NOT`, `NOT`
 1. `AND`, `NOR`

 This is equivalent to the following truth table: